Regulation

 Banner Image

-Background Checks in Critical Infrastructure: What Operators Need to Review Now
+Background Checks in Critical Infrastructure: What Operators Must Check Now

-KRITIS operators (critical infrastructure operators) are among the most heavily regulated companies in Germany.
-This guide shows which background checks are required for which positions under the BSI Act, the KRITIS Umbrella Act, and the IT Security Act 2.0.
+KRITIS operators (critical infrastructures) are among the most heavily regulated companies in Germany.
+This guide shows which background checks are required for which roles under the BSI Act, KRITIS-DachG and IT Security Act 2.0.

 What is KRITIS?

-Critical infrastructures (KRITIS) are organizations and facilities whose failure or impairment would have significant impacts on public safety.
+Critical infrastructures (KRITIS) are organizations and facilities whose failure or impairment would have significant effects on public safety.

 KRITIS sectors according to the BSI: